 425 S. Main St., Cove City

 Havelock: New Beginnings Ministry of Faith

 30 Park Lane, Havelock

 Voting on Election Day – No Voter ID Required

 Some people just love the Election Day experience.
 We get that.
 There’s nothing quite like going into that booth on a Tuesday and being given that fancy “I Voted” sticker when you leave.

 Polls will be open from 6:30AM until 7:30PM.
-Voters will not be required to show photo ID for the May 17, 2022 primary election.
+Voters will not be required to show photo ID for the November 8, 2022 election.
 In a December 31, 2019 order, a federal district court blocked North Carolina’s voter photo ID requirement from taking effect.
-The injunction will remain in place until further order of the court.”
+The injunction will remain in place until further order of the court.